 (b) Discovery Scope and Limits.
-Unless the court orders otherwise in accordance with these rules, the scope of discovery is as follows:

-(1) Generally.

-(A) Scope.
-Parties may obtain discovery regarding any nonprivileged matter that is relevant to the any party’s claim or defense and proportional to the needs of the case, considering the importance of the issues at stake, the amount in controversy, the parties’ relative access to relevant information, the parties’ resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
+(1) Scope in General.
+Unless otherwise limited by court order, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party’s claim or defense and proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties’ relative access to relevant information, the parties’ resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
 Information within this scope of discovery need not be admissible in evidence to be discoverable.

-(B) Limits on Discovery.
-On motion or on its own, the court must limit the frequency or extent of discovery otherwise allowed by these rules if it determines that the discovery sought: (i) is unreasonably cumulative or duplicative, or can be obtained from another source that is more convenient, less burdensome, or less expensive; (ii) seeks information that the party has had ample opportunity to obtain; or (iii) is outside the scope permitted by Rule 26(b)(1)(A).
+(2) Limitations on Frequency and Extent.

+(A) When Permitted.
+The court may alter the limits in these rules on depositions, interrogatories, and requests for admission consistent with the procedures in Rule 26.2.

-Specific Limits on Discovery of Electronically Stored Information.
-A party need not provide discovery or disclosure of electronically stored information from sources that the party shows are not reasonably accessible because of undue burden or expense., If a party makes that showing, the court may nonetheless order disclosure or discovery from such sources if the requesting party shows good cause, considering the limits of Rule 26(b)(1).
+(B) Specific Limits on Discovery of Electronically Stored Information.

+(i) Generally.
+A party need not provide discovery or disclosure of electronically stored information from sources that the party shows are not reasonably accessible because of undue burden or expense, the good-faith routine operation of an electronic information system, or the good-faith and consistent application of a document retention policy.
+If a party makes that showing, the court may nonetheless order disclosure or discovery from such sources if the requesting party shows good cause, considering the limits of Rule 26(b)(2)(C).
 The court may specify conditions for the disclosure or discovery.
+Rule 26(e) applies in determining whether electronically stored information is not reasonably accessible as provided in this rule.

+(ii) Specific Limits.
+A party is not entitled to obtain discovery of electronically stored information that is sought for purposes unrelated to the merits of the case.
+A party is not entitled to image or inspect an opposing party’s data sources or data storage devices, or to discover electronically stored information that would require restoration of data through forensic means, unless the court finds: (1) that the information sought is relevant to a claim of fraud or other intentional misconduct; (2) that restoration is reasonably required to address prejudice arising from spoliation of evidence or a party’s failure to comply with its obligation to preserve evidence under Rule 37(g); or (3) other good cause.

+(C) When Required.
+On motion or on its own, the court must limit the frequency or extent of discovery otherwise allowed by these rules if it determines that:

+(i) the discovery sought is unreasonably cumulative or duplicative, or can be obtained from some other source that is more convenient, less burdensome, or less expensive;

+(ii) the party seeking discovery has had ample opportunity to obtain the information by discovery in the action; or

+(iii) the proposed discovery is outside the scope permitted by Rule 26(b)(1).

+(D) Contractual Limits.
+In determining the permissible scope of discovery, the court must enforce any mutually and freely negotiated contract between business organizations (as defined in Experimental Rule 8.1(a)(3)) limiting a party or person’s obligation to preserve information, or to provide disclosure or discovery.

 (3) Work Product and Witness Statements.

 (A) Documents and Tangible Things Prepared in Anticipation of Litigation or for Trial.
 Ordinarily, a party may not discover documents and tangible things that another party or its representative (including the other party’s attorney, consultant, surety, indemnitor, insurer, or agent) prepared in anticipation of litigation or for trial.
-But, subject to Rule 26(b)(4)(B), a party may discover those materials if:
+But, subject to Rule 26(b)(4), a party may discover those materials if:

 (i) the materials are otherwise discoverable under Rule 26(b)(1); and